Bluepineriver/portfolioNguyenThiNgocAnh/README.md

 Now, I wish to exploit my research and analytical skills in software testing.
 Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.

 I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
-It is a crucial step in my current career goal — to become a junior software tester in  years.
+It is a crucial step in my current career goal — to become a junior software tester in 1 year.

 ## CV
 You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/1T7paFhn5RQ-1s3bc0j1zu6AyBsEu5uLl/view?usp=sharing)